 From GFMC calculations~\cite{mccutchan2009:10be-dsam-gfmc}, it has been observed that these two $2^+$ states are subject to mixing, and that their energy separation, and thus the actual degree of mixing, is highly sensitive to the details of the internucleon interaction.
 The calculated $E2$ strengths may then be expected to be sensitive to such mixing.
-In NCCI calculations, even for a given interaction, the mixing is furthermore sensitive to the convergence of the energy separation of the calculated levels (and thus the energy denominator for mixing).
+In NCCI calculations, even for a given interaction, the mixing is furthermore sensitive to the convergence of the energy separation of the calculated levels with respect to the basis truncation.
 Calculations with the Daejeon16 interaction give rapidly converging excitation energies for both these $2^+$ states, as shown in Fig.~\ref{fig:be2-norm-rp-scan-10be}(a), especially for the $2^+_1$ state, mitigating such concerns.
 These predicted excitation energies also agree with experiment (solid squares) to well within half an $\MeV$.
 However, in calculations with the harder JISP16 and LENPIC interactions, the $2^+_2$ excitation energy is still poorly converged, and therefore so is the separation in the $2^+$ energies.

 The NCCI calculated $E2$ strength for the $2^+_1\rightarrow 0^+_1$ transition [Fig.~\ref{fig:be2-norm-rp-scan-10be}(c)] shows some hints of shouldering, as well as a crossing point for curves of successive $\Nmax$ at $\hw\approx11\,\MeV\text{--}12\,\MeV$, in the general vicinity of the experimental value.
 Taking the dimensionless ratio $B(E2)/(e^2r_p^4)$ [Fig.~\ref{fig:be2-norm-rp-scan-10be}(e)] eliminates much of the $\hw$ dependence, and somewhat tames the $\Nmax$ dependence.
 The ratio converges steadily from below, much as seen above for $\isotope[9]{Be}$ [Fig.~\ref{fig:be2-norm-comparison-scan-9be}(j)], approaching both the experimental ratio (solid square) and the GFMC AV18+IL7 prediction~\cite{mccutchan2012:10c-dsam,carlson2015:qmc-nuclear}~(cross).
 An exponential extrapolation for the ratio involving $B(E2;2^+_1\rightarrow0^+_1)$ [Fig.~\ref{fig:be2-norm-rp-scan-10be}(e) (dotted curves)] would place the Daejeon16 prediction above the last calculated result ($\approx 0.35$) by somewhere between once and twice again the size of last ``step'', and thus generally within the experimental uncertainties.
 (Calibrating to the experimental ground state point-proton radius gives the scale shown at right.)